-In the Continuous Monitoring profile, the Review tab enables access to a trend table of all readings for the currently selected patient.
+In the Continuous Monitoring profile, the Review tab enables access to tabular and graphical trend tables of all readings for the currently selected patient.
 You can configure the time intervals displayed, and you can scroll through the last 24 hours of patient measurements.
 Trend data can be printed from this tab.

-Touch the Review tab.
+1. Touch the Review tab.